Pingtung County: Republic of China

 Following the handover of Taiwan from Japan to the Republic of China on 25 October 1945, the area of present-day Pingtung County was incorporated into Kaohsiung County on 25 December 1945.
-On 16 August 1950, Pingtung County was established after being separated from Kaohsiung County. a On 1 December 1951, Pingtung City was downgraded from provincial city to county-administered city and made the county seat of Pingtung County.
+On 16 August 1950, Pingtung County was established after being separated from Kaohsiung County.
+On 1 December 1951, Pingtung City was downgraded from provincial city to county-administered city and made the county seat of Pingtung County.

 Pingtung was the site of a 7.1 magnitude earthquake on 26 December 2006.
 In 2009, due to Typhoon Morakot, Pingtung received over 2500 mm of rainfall, breaking records for any place in Taiwan struck by a single typhoon.

 Geography

 With a land area of over 2775 km2, Pingtung is the fifth-largest county in Taiwan, and the second-largest of Southern Taiwan after Kaohsiung City.
 Geographically, it borders Kaohsiung City to the north, Taitung County to the east, the Taiwan Strait to the west and the Bashi Channel to the south.
 Islands administered by the county include Hsiao Liuchiu (Lamay Islet; 琉球嶼) and Qixingyan (Seven Star Reefs; 七星岩).